 The plot is your standard hero must retrieve space MacGuffin while various nefarious dark forces will try and stop him.
 Valerian and Laureline will run and shoot their way through various CGI created environments as they bounce between being ordered given to them by the Defence Minister (Herbie Hancock) and Commander Arun Filitt (Clive Owen) who does everything but a twirl a moustache to clue us in that he is the bad guy.
-Subtlety has never been Luc Besson’s strong suit and none of the film’s characters venture far beyond their two dimensional natures that is required by the plot.
+Subtlety has never been Luc Besson’s strong suit and none of the film’s characters venture far beyond their two-dimensional natures that are required by the plot.

 Let’s break it down:

 • Laureline is supposed to be Valerian’s partner and a bit of a badass in her own right, but she is captured with ease and just sits around waiting to be rescued.

 • Valerian needs a disguise for his rescue plan to work so he visits an exotic bar owned by Jolly the Pimp (Ethan Hawke).

 • We next sit through a “striptease” number by a shape-shifting dancer named Bubble who is played by Rihanna.

 • Valerian wears the shape-shifter so he can sneak into the alien clubhouse and start lopping of alien heads.